SerenityOS/serenity/ReadMe.md

 Go into the Toolchain/ directory and run the **BuildIt.sh** script.
 Then source the **UseIt.sh** script to put the i686-pc-serenity toolchain in your $PATH.

+Once you've done both of those, go into the Kernel directory, then run **makeall.sh**, and if nothing breaks too much, take it for a spin by using **run**.

 Otherwise, see the older [step-by-step guide to building Serenity](https://github.com/awesomekling/serenity/blob/master/Meta/BuildInstructions.md)

 ## IRC